-Here’s how to lease a car without making five of the most common car-leasing mistakes:
+Here’s how to lease a car without making five of the most common car-leasing mistakes.

-1. Paying too much money up front
+1. Paying too much money upfront

-Car dealers advertise low monthly lease payments on new autos, but you’d probably have to pay several thousand dollars at the beginning of the term to get the low payments.
+Car dealers advertise low monthly lease payments on new vehicles, but you’d probably have to pay several thousand dollars at the beginning of the term to get the low payments.
 That money is generally used to pay a portion of the car lease in advance.

 But what if the car is wrecked or stolen within the first few months?